cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

     https://account-test.uitid.be/authorize?
       audience=https://api.publiq.be&
-      scope=openid profile email&
+      scope=openid profile email offline_access&
       response_type=code&
       client_id=YOUR_CLIENT_ID&
       redirect_uri=https://YOUR_CLIENT_CALLBACK_URL

 Note that:
 -   The `audience` parameter is required and must always be `https://api.publiq.be` due to how Auth0 works.
--   The `scope` parameter is suggested to always be set to `openid profile email` to get an access token that can be used to fetch the basic information of the logged in user afterwards.
+-   The `scope` parameter is suggested to always be set to `openid profile email offline_access` to get an access token that can be used to fetch the basic information of the logged in user afterwards (`openid profile email`), as well as a refresh token (`offline_access`).
 -   The `redirect_uri` must already be registered on our end as a valid redirect URI (see [requirements](#requirements)).

 The authorization server will then show the UiTID login form (step 3), and the user logs in (step 4).